A crocheted scarf is a great first project to make if you are just beginning to crochet, and it is quick to work up too!

 - This pattern is written in standard US terms

-- Make a longer scarf by crocheting extra rows, or make a wider scarf by starting with a longer foundation chain, or use our scarf size chart.
+- Make a longer scarf by crocheting extra rows, or make a wider scarf by starting with a longer foundation chain.
+Use our scarf size chart to help with that.

-- You can use a bigger hook or a smaller hook to get the gauge if needed.
+- You can use a bigger hook or a smaller hook to help you get to the correct gauge that is needed.

 - Learn how to join new yarn skeins in with our how to change colors in crochet tutorial.

 The Beginner Scarf Pattern Steps

-- Row 1: To begin the next row ch 1, in the second ch from the hook sc, sc once in every ch across (10)
+Row 1: To begin the next row, sc in the second ch from the hook sc once in every ch across (10)

 Row 2: To start row 2 ch 1, turn your work, sc in the first st (not the ch 1), sc once in every st across.
 (10)